docker/docs/ee/desktop/user/windows-user.md

 ## General

-On the **General** tab of the Settings dialog, you can configure when to start Docker Desktop Enterprise.
+On the **General** tab of the Settings dialog, you can configure when to start Docker Desktop.

 ![Settings](../images/settings-general.png)

 > **Note:** Administrators have the ability to lock some configuration options.
 Locked options cannot be selected, and are displayed with a lock icon.

-- **Start Docker when you log in** - Automatically start the Docker Desktop Enterprise application upon Windows system login.
+- **Start Docker when you log in** - Automatically start the Docker Desktop application upon Windows system login.

-- **Send usage statistics** - By default, Docker Desktop Enterprise sends diagnostics, crash reports, and usage data.
+- **Send usage statistics** - By default, Docker Desktop sends diagnostics, crash reports, and usage data.
 This information helps Docker improve and troubleshoot the application.
 Clear the check box to opt out.
 Docker might prompt you for more information.

 ## Shared drives

-Share your local drives (volumes) with Docker Desktop Enterprise, so that they are available to your [Linux containers](#switch-between-windows-and-linux-containers).
+Share your local drives (volumes) with Docker Desktop, so that they are available to your [Linux containers](#switch-between-windows-and-linux-containers).

 ![Shared drives](../images/settings-shared-drives.png)

 > **Note:** Administrators have the ability to lock some configuration options.
 Locked options cannot be selected, and are displayed with a lock icon.

 Permission for shared drives are tied to the credentials you provide here.
 If you run `docker` commands under a different username than the one configured here, your containers cannot access the mounted volumes.

 To apply shared drives, you are prompted for your Windows system (domain) username and password.
 You can select an option to have Docker store the credentials so that you don't need to enter them every time.

 Tips on shared drives, permissions, and volume mounts: